amacfie/amacfie.github.io/_posts/2016-07-27-math_beauty.md

 such a connection allows knowledge from one are to be applied to the other, potentially cracking new problems.
-An unexpected proof -- "an unexpected perspective" or "surprising twist" -- offers something new to be learned -- something that can then be used for other problems.
+An unexpected proof -- "an unexpected perspective" or "surprising twist" -- offers something new to be learned, something that can then be used for other problems.
 Whimsically we could even say an efficient automated theorem prover must contain a good deal of beauty.